Today is Father's Day. The perfect time

 - Kids who have problematic relationships with their mothers grow up to be worse parents -- UNLESS they have good relationships with their dads, in which case they can become very good parents.
 (And of course anyone who was parented poorly can become a great parent if they're willing to do the emotional work).
 (8)

-- Children without a strong male figure are more likely to drop out of school, abuse drugs and alcohol, and wind up in prison.
+- Children whose father has left them (and who don't have a strong male role model to replace him) are more likely to drop out of school, abuse drugs and alcohol, and wind up in prison.
 (9)

-- Whether a girl has early and/or unprotected sex depends on whether her father was loving and supportive to her.
+- Whether a girl has early and/or unprotected sex is greatly influenced by whether her father was loving and supportive to her.
 Adolescent girls living in homes without their fathers are 3 times more likely to engage in sexual relations by the time they turn 15, and 5 times more likely to become a teen mother.
 (10)